dalyndalton/WebCrawler/doc/Plan.md

 >  Will your program continue to work after upgrading OS, hardware, or python

 Yes, all of the imports besides `bs4` and `requests` are included in the standard library, and no features marked for deprecation have been used.

+anyways wish I could've put more time into this assignment, but for now thanks for teaching 1440 erik.
+See you in 2610 next semester 😁